Vocabria

 Vocabria is an integrase inhibitor.
 This is a medicine that blocks an enzyme called integrase that the virus needs to make new copies of itself in the body.
 By blocking this enzyme, Vocabria, taken together with rilpivirine, reduces the amount of HIV in the blood and keeps it at a low level.
 Vocabria does not cure HIV infection or AIDS, but it can hold off damage to the immune system and the development of infections and diseases associated with AIDS.

-In two studies, patients were treated with Vocabria and rilpivirine or with combinations of other medicines.
-After 48 weeks, the HIV-1 level was above the limit in 1.9% of patients (11 out of 591) taking monthly injections of Vocabria and rilpivirine and in 1.7% of patients (10 out of 591) taking other medicines.
+In the first two studies, patients were treated with Vocabria and rilpivirine or with combinations of other medicines.
+After 48 weeks of treatment, the HIV-1 level was above the limit in 1.9% of patients (11 out of 591) taking monthly injections of Vocabria and rilpivirine and in 1.7% of patients (10 out of 591) taking other medicines.

-One study showed that injections of Vocabria and rilpivirine given monthly or every 2 months were similarly effective.
-After 48 weeks for patients taking the injections every 2 months, the HIV-1 level was above the limit in 1.7% of patients (9 out of 522) compared with 1% of patients (5 out of 523) who had monthly injections.
+The third study showed that injections of Vocabria and rilpivirine given monthly or every 2 months were similarly effective.
+After 48 weeks of treatment, the HIV-1 level was above the limit in 1.7% of patients (9 out of 522) given injections every 2 months, compared with 1% of patients (5 out of 523) who had monthly injections.

 For the full list of side effects and restrictions with Vocabria, see the package leaflet.

-Vocabria injections monthly or every 2 months may be more convenient for patients than taking medicines every day.
+Injections of Vocabria every month or every 2 months may be more convenient for patients than taking medicines every day.
 Studies showed that the medicine was as effective at keeping the virus level low as other standard medicines.
-It is important that patients keep to the schedule of injections to avoid the virus becoming resistant to treatment, and further studies will determine whether this is happening once the medicine is on the market.
-The European Medicines Agency decided that Vocabria’s benefits are greater than its risks and it can be authorised for use in the EU.
+It is important that patients keep to the schedule of injections to avoid the virus becoming resistant to treatment, and further studies will determine whether this is happening while the medicine is on the market.

 The company that markets Vocabria will carry out 2 studies on how the medicine is used and its effectiveness.
 The outcomes for patients who switch to other treatments after taking Vocabria will also be studied.